Jättiläisen Bouvardia Albiflora x Jättiläisen Vipunen

 HD: A, ED: 0, Spine: OK, Heart Ultra/EKG (4/2023): OK, complete scissor bite, Ichthyosis gene: free

-I chose the name Gaia because she is the earth goddess and the mother of all creatures.
+I chose the name Gaia because she is the earth goddess and the mother of all life.

 When I was searching for a breeding bitch it was clear I didn’t want to buy from a German breeder, because I wanted to bring in new blood into the gene pool.
 Furthermore I know the German breeding lines too well and am not a big fan of most of them health, temperament and type wise.
 So I looked for breeders from far away.
 To fetch Gaia from the Finnish kennel “Jättiläisen” (this means “giants”) I had to drive more than 5000 km.
 But the long journey was worth it.
 I was in touch with Gaia’s breeder Kati Nieminen already some years before I bought a dog from her, because she left a positive impression on me.
 Many of her dogs reach a high age, this can also be seen in Gaia’s pedigree below.
-Her mother Taika (Jättiläisen Bouvardia Albiflora) is still alive at the age of almost 11 years.
-Her father died at the age of 10 years and also many other ancestors reached double digits and got as old as almost 14 years!
+Her mother Taika (Jättiläisen Bouvardia Albiflora) died at the age of almost 12 years and her father at the age of 10 years.
+Also many other ancestors reached double digits and got as old as almost 14 years!
 I met many of her relatives in person, you can see pictures of them on my old website.

 But Kati is also transparent when it comes to dogs that die younger and diseases in her breeding.
 She enters all data (when the owners agree) in the Finnish database “Jalostus Kennelliitto“, the best pedigree dog database worldwide.
 Her focus in breeding has always been health and longevity and she did all health tests long before they were mandatory.
 The inbreeding levels of her litters are low and she puts a lot of effort in importing dogs and semen from all over the world.
 Also Gaia has ancestors from the USA, South America, Scandinavia and Continental Europe in her pedigree which includes a very high genetic variety.
 Also Kati’s breeding ethics have convinced me.
 She has never killed merle puppies like Gaia (more on the topic merles here) and she never had too many dogs and litters per year.
 Her females also just have a few litters in their lifetime and enough time to recover in between them.